pazernykormoran/backtesterrb30/README.md

         self._trade(trade_value)
 ~~~

 # Library implementation

 If you are implementing piece of code that can be usefull in other strategies, use "libs" folder.
-It will be avaliable to import in other strategies of notebooks.
+It will be avaliable to import in other strategies or notebooks.
+Your communication interfaces include in "libs/interfaces" folder.

 # Microservice implementation